IBM/data-prep-kit/transforms/code/header_cleanser/README.md

-# Legal Removal Transform
+# Header Cleanser Transform
-The Legal Removal transforms
+The Header cleanser transforms
 Detect and remove license and copyright of input data.
 Per the set of
 [transform project conventions](../../README.md#transform-project-conventions)